Nayi Dishayein Summer Schools

-If you are in the age group of 21-28 years, seeking answers to the above questions; or you are just figuring out how to frame the questions; or trying to understand the interconnections between different problems that you see around you, then join us at the Summer School, where we will collectively churn on these issues and attempt to open up a nayi dishayein in both our ways of thinking and living.
+If you are in the age group of 21-26 years and seeking an engagement with the above deliberations, or you are just figuring out how to frame the questions you would want to ask yourself, or trying to understand the interconnections between different issues that you see around yourself, then please join us for an intensive collective churning on them – to open up ‘nayi dishayein’ in both your thinking and living.

 This call for applications is for two distinct programs.
 Please apply for any one.

-This program aims to bring together theory and practice.
-The first part of the program is a 12 day classroom component that will focus on building a holistic and interconnected understanding of the issues facing our society today.
-The second part of this program involves field immersion for a month with some ongoing social change initiatives (in groups of 2-3).
-Participants will be sent to grassroots organisations across the country for a month and will return to Sambhaavnaa Institute for the third part of this program (for 4 days) to share their findings, learnings and experiences of the different kinds of efforts on different problems in different contexts across the country based on their internship.
+This program aims to interweave theory and practice.
+The first part of the program is a 10-day campus-based component that will focus on building a varied and dynamic understanding of some of the pertinent issues facing our society today.
+The second part of this program shall involve field immersion for a month with some ongoing social change initiatives (in groups of 2-3).
+Participants will be sent to grassroots organizations across the country for a month; and they will return to Sambhaavnaa Institute for the third part of this program (for 4 days) to reflect on their learnings and experiences, based on their internship.

 How to apply?

-Please complete one from amongst the three FIELD EXERCISES detailed below and then fill the application form.
+Please complete one from amongst the three FIELD EXERCISES detailed below, and then fill the application form.
 The field exercise is compulsory for your application to be considered.
-Please note that we will not be assessing the exercise on the basis language, grammar or presentation efficacy.
-We are interested in your reflection and analysis of social realities.
-The presentation can be in any form that you prefer or like.
+Please note that we will not be assessing the exercise on the basis of language, grammar or efficacy of presentation.
+We are interested in your reflections, interpretations, and analysis of ‘social realities’.

-Exercise 1: Locate one person in your neighbourhood who is an ‘unorganised sector’ worker, and speak with them about his/her life, the nature of his/her work, wages, family, who else earns in their family, the conditions their family lives in, and so on.
-Find out about his/her social background in terms of caste, region, class.
-Share with us your reflection on their life and working conditions and if and/or how it could be changed for the better?
-Share your reflections and observations in not more than 500 words.
+Exercise 1: Locate one person in your neighbourhood who is an ‘unorganised sector’ worker, and speak with them about his/her life, the nature of his/her work, wages, family, who else earns in their family, the living conditions of their family, and so on.
+Find out about his/her background in terms of caste, region, class and other sociocultural markers.
+Share with us your reflection on their life and working conditions, and if and/or how it could be changed for the better in your opinion?
+(Write in about 500 words.)

 Exercise 3: Visit a government school in your neighbourhood.
-Interview some students and teachers about their experience at school and get their views on the education system.
+Interview some students and teachers about their experiences at school, and get their views on the current education system in the country.
 Observe the working conditions, the general infrastructure, and the general atmosphere in the school.
 Do a comparison with the kind of school you attended.
 What do you think ails ‘education’ today and what could be done to change things around?
-Share your reflections and observations in not more than 500 words.
+Share your reflections and observations in about 500 words.